 But given the scale of the problem here, and the realistic point of view that this is only going to continue, using an already tried and tested system, from a provider that specialises in this form of visual recognition, is the best way to eliminate these risks.

 The company could load up imagery related to problematic designs.
 In this case imagery related to skulls, iron eagles, nazi insignias, etc. They can also load up ‘MAGA’ logos.
 They then direct the system to look for anything that matches what’s uploaded, and significantly, anything that resembles it – a catch-all if you will.
-This technique can identify anything that matches imagery in their library at the point of upload.
+This logo detection technique can identify anything that matches imagery in their library at the point of upload.
 Sure, it might be a cute pirate shirt for a kids party or for Halloween, in which case the trust and safety team can release it, but if it’s far-right related, then it never made it onto the site and the uploader can be informed immediately.

 This all means anything with Neo-Nazi or Far Right associations, or indeed anything that could cause harm or damage can be stopped in its tracks, but also that anything ‘innocently’ flagged can be manually approved.